HandsomeMichael/jomokpopup/README.md

-# FruitsPopup - Harmless Virus Prank App
+# Jomok Popup - Harmfull gay ass virus

-**FruitsPopup** is a fun and harmless prank app that randomly flashes fullscreen images of fruits (apple, banana, orange, pineapple) at unexpected intervals, mimicking a "virus-like" pop-up behavior.
+**Jomok Popup** is a fun and harmless prank app that randomly flashes fullscreen images of fruits (apple, banana, orange, pineapple) at unexpected intervals, mimicking a "virus-like" pop-up behavior.
 This C# Windows Forms application uses random timers and embedded resources to create an unpredictable visual experience.

 ## Key Features
 - Fullscreen fruit images displayed for 0.5 seconds.